Changissnz/nu_merchant_principal/README.md

 people's recognition, not the actor that is the person.

-The term "sophisticated" is somewhat intertwined, by mainstream interpretation, with elitism or to be in possession as a trait amongst elites.
+The term "sophisticated" is somewhat intertwined, by mainstream interpretation, with elitism or a trait possessed by elites.
 Replication, ever since human beings have learned to industrialize, plagues the uniqueness that many aspirants hold as a second objective during their stages of sophistication.
 Scarcity, as a simple economic concept, becomes a critical factor in valuation of sophisticated practices or products, even if public market pricing is not to occur from the start.
 These practices and products no longer produce the same kind of aura